varya/bem-articles-tmp/start-from-project-stub.en.md

 blocks.<br/>
 https://gist.github.com/4175640

+You can use our [cute BEM
+image](http://toivonen.github.com/online-shop-dummy/desktop.blocks/b-logo/b-logo.png)
-For the logo, you can use our [cute BEM image](http://toivonen.github.com/online-shop-dummy/desktop.blocks/b-logo/b-logo.png) or any other pic.
+for the logo, or pick any other image you like :-)

 <img
 src="http://img-fotki.yandex.ru/get/4119/14441195.26/0_6f0b9_2d1d77a3_XL.jpg"